princessmaximacenter/cromwell/docs/cromwell_features/HogFactors.md

 ## Introduction

-Cromwell has only a finite amount of resources at its disposal, but workflows can scatter to an arbitrary width.
+Cromwell has only a finite amount of resources at its disposal.
+WDL and CWL workflows allow scattered tasks to be run a huge number of times with very simple syntax.
-This allows a very small number of workflows to hog all of the resources of Cromwell, forcing all other workflows (even a simple 'hello_world') to wait in line behind them.
+This makes it easy for a very small number of workflows to hog all of the resources of Cromwell, forcing all other workflows (even a simple 'hello_world') to wait in line behind them.
 Sometimes that's exactly what you want, but often you would like Cromwell to remain responsive to new users' small workflows even while continuing to process production workflows from established users.